PeterDaveHello/tor-socks-proxy/README.md

 3. Configure your client to use it, target on `127.0.0.1` port `9150`(Or the other port you setup in step 1)

-    Take `curl` as an example, checkout what's your IP address via Tor network:
+    Take `curl` as an example, checkout what's your IP address via Tor network using one of the following IP checking services:

     ```sh
     $ curl --socks5-hostname 127.0.0.1:9150 https://ipinfo.tw/ip